abdulrahman-3sf/Chat-App/README.md

 **Login/Register**:
 Choose to sign up or log in with your credentials.

-1.Main Menu:
+**Main Menu**: Choose which one you want to use.
+- **Global Chat**:

-2.Global Chat: Enter the public chat room.
+   - Enter the public chat room.

-3.Show Channels: View/create/join private channels.

-4.Exit: Quit the application.

-5.Global Chat:

-6.Send messages, refresh the chat, or view active users.
+   - Send messages, refresh the chat, or view active users.

-7.Exit with option 4 or 5.
+   - Exit with option 4 or 5.
+- **Multiple Channels**:
+  - View/create/join/manage private channels.
+  - Send messages, refresh the chat, or view active users.
+  - Exit: Quit the application.

 **Channel Operations**: